wikiwyrhead/wikiwyrhead/README.md

 Full-stack WordPress Developer | Plugin Dev | Open Source Enthusiast | ITguy
 ```

-🔥⚡ **Welcome to my GitHub!** 🖥️💡
-I’m all about Information technology, Webdev, coding, performance tweaks, and building slick WordPress plugins.
+I’m all about Information technology, webdev, SEO, coding, performance tweaks, and building slick WordPress plugins.
 Always experimenting with **PHP, JavaScript, and WordPress** to craft something new and better solutions.

 ---